What To Wear in Europe • Ultimate Packing List for Europe

 Wool Underwear

 You can never have enough underwear or socks.
 We love wool undergarments on the road as they dry quicker and have antimicrobial qualities.
 This means they stay fresh longer and keep you more comfortable.
+After a lot of testing, our favorites are from Icebreaker.
+They make several versions and cuts for men and women to match personal tastes.

+What’s best about wool underwear is that they can be washed in a bathroom sink at night only to dry by morning the next day, so you could feasibly travel with only one or two pairs of underwear.
 They are pricey, so we can’t don’t recommend everyone replace every pair.
 We still travel around with several regular cotton undies, but a couple of pairs of these for dirty clothes emergencies come in handy.

-Shop For Wool Underwear
+Wool Underwear Recommendations

 Wool Socks